 'Why be Moral?' is a question that dates back to Plato.
-Some suppose that morality
+Some suppose that

 But even if a sensible and humane morality is socially necessary, why should I, the individual, subscribe to the myth?
-Or if morality is not a myth, why should I do the right thing, if the wrong thing would pay better?
+Or if morality is not a myth, why should I do the right thing if the wrong thing would pay better?
 I reply, using examples drawn from literature, that the life of an amoralist would tend to be emotionally empty.
 Another anti-moral claim is the idea - preached by Hegel, Nietzsche and (perhaps) by Machiavelli - that some people, 'Napoleons' or 'great men', have the right to transcend the ordinary bounds of right and wrong.
 We discuss these issues in the light of Plato's dialogues (Apology, Gorgias, Protagoras and Republic) with side-glances at Karl Marx, Max Stirner, Bertrand Russell and the meta-ethics of Bolshevism.

-The course concludes with some fictional amoralists and putative 'great men' - Dorian Gray from Oscar Wilde's The Picture of Dorian Gray, Valmont and Merteuil from Laclos' Dangerous Liaisons, Raskolnikov from Dostoevsky's Crime and Punishment, Stavrogin from Dostoevsky's Demons, Richard III, Falstaff and Prince Hal from Shakespeare's history plays and Mr William Elliot from Jane Austen's Persuasion.
+The paper concludes with some fictional amoralists and putative 'great men' - Dorian Gray from Oscar Wilde's The Picture of Dorian Gray, Valmont and Merteuil from Laclos' Dangerous Liaisons, Raskolnikov from Dostoevsky's Crime and Punishment, Stavrogin from Dostoevsky's Demons, Richard III, Falstaff and Prince Hal from Shakespeare's history plays and Mr William Elliot from Jane Austen's Persuasion.
 In case you are concerned, you don't have to read all the relevant texts - movies are sometimes an option to bring you up to speed.

 |Paper title||Why Be Moral?|